Try this microscale practical to explore the properties of elements in Groups 1 and 2 as they form various precipitates

 - Observe and interpret your observations.

-There should be no precipitates in Group 1, indicating that all Group 1 carbonates and sulphates are soluble.
+There should be no precipitates in Group 1, indicating that all Group 1 carbonates and sulfates are soluble.

-For Group 2, magnesium sulphate is soluble while strontium and barium sulphates are insoluble.
-Calcium sulphate is particularly interesting because although it is only sparingly soluble its solubility is much higher than is expected from the solubility product.
-This is due to ion pairing of the calcium and sulphate ions in aqueous solution.
+For Group 2, magnesium sulfate is soluble while strontium and barium sulfates are insoluble.
+Calcium sulfate is particularly interesting because although it is only sparingly soluble its solubility is much higher than is expected from the solubility product.
+This is due to ion pairing of the calcium and sulfate ions in aqueous solution.
 No precipitate will be seen.

 The concepts of solubility product and ion pairing may be too complex for most pre-16 students.

 Students might think that the Group 1 part of this experiment is rather dull.
 However, they can be told that chemistry experiments that seem to produce no visual results may nevertheless still produce useful information!

 Students should also observe that all the precipitates are white not coloured.
 The accompanying solubility data will be useful.

 The table below shows solubility in grams per 100 cm3 of water at 20 °C (except where indicated with a superscript).